JoseVM-2005/PIC1/README.md

 # PIC1
 This repository contains all the code for the PIC1 project (end of bachelor's project in physics at IST).
 There are multiple sub-projects, those in which the thesis was divided.
+It is simply a compilation so it can be access by the examinors and only contains the code updated by the time project was submited.
+Check other repositories for updated versions of these sub-projects.